drmaas/drmaas.me/src/posts/cloud-resume.md

 ### HTML and CSS

-I used [ChatGPT](https://chatgpt.com) to generate a sample resume.
-I then modified the content and layout to improve the look and feel.
+I went online and looked at sample resumes built with HTML and CSS.
+I then modified the content and layout to tailor the look and feel to how I wanted it to look.

 Then, I went down a bit of a rabbit hole and implemented live-reload functionality for my resume.
 I wanted it to auto-refresh every time I edited a file.
 To do this I wrote a dev server that served my resume on port 8080.
-The dev server starts a Websocket server on port 8090.
-Every time it gets a request on port 8080, it appends a small javascript snippet that creates a Websocket connection to the server.
+The dev server starts a WebSocket server on port 8090.
+Every time it gets a request on port 8080, it appends a small javascript snippet that creates a WebSocket connection to the server.
 When the server detects a connection, it starts watching for file changes in the `public` directory.
-If it sees a change, it sends a Websocket message to the client.
+If it sees a change, it sends a WebSocket message to the client.
 The client reads the message and reloads the page.

 ### Static Website